Expanding law horizons: Business Essentials for Lawyers Micro-Credential program to begin in the fall

 Those who are enrolled in the micro-credential program and who wish to work toward an M.B.A. degree will receive six credits toward that professional degree.

 Students must have completed the first one-third of their J.D. coursework and be in good standing.
 Law students who enroll in the Business Essentials for Lawyers Micro-Credential program are required to take nine credits.
 Those credits include four graduate courses from the School of Business and one from the School of Law.
+The required courses are listed here.

 Founded in 1878, Duquesne is consistently ranked among the nation's top Catholic universities for its award-winning faculty and horizon-expanding education.
 A campus of nearly 9,500 graduate and undergraduate students, Duquesne prepares students by having them work alongside faculty to discover and reach their goals.
 The University's academic programs, community service, and commitment to equity and opportunity in the Pittsburgh region have earned national acclaim.